genesluna/HomeOwnersApp/README.md

 ## Project related to the discipline of Web Development at CESMAC college

 ### Project requirements:
 Create a homeowners registration application where you can authenticate users to and save their data in a browser session.
-Once logged in, the user should be able to create, edit, view and delete house owners.
+Once logged in, the user should be able to create, edit, view and delete home owners.

 ### Project result: